thecomeonman/IntentVsOutcome/README.md

 ### Intent vs. Outcome

-**This is point of this post.** Thanks for staying with me until now.
+**This is point of this post.** Thanks for staying with me.
 All the stuff above was to get you comfortable with the setting which hopefully you are by now.

 Note how most high value `AttackEPVAdded_xy` passes are long passes, often aimed at the edges of the pitch.
+Note how the optimal targets are also concentrateda around the edges of the pitch.
 Long passes are likely to fetch more PV because it usually gets you much closer to the goal from where the ball was before.
-Edges of the pitch are more attractive because Defenders will tend to stay towards the insides of the pitch leaving one side less for a defensive impact on the attackers staying closer to the edges of the pitch.
+Edges of the pitch are more attractive because defenders will tend to stay towards the insides of the pitch leaving one side less for a defender to impact the pitch control of a wide positioned player from the attacking team.
 This is expected.

 The reason I started writing is because while these are rewarding passes if they actually happen, it is also much harder to execute such passes